≡ Menu

 Finally, be part of the change!

-Encourage action to achieve the 2030 Agenda by hundreds of thousands of other people on World Water Day (22 March) and World Toilet Day (19 November) to raise awareness of the water and sanitation crises.
+Encourage action to achieve the 2030 Agenda.
+Join hundreds of thousands of people on World Water Day (22 March.)
+And World Toilet Day (19 November) to raise awareness of the water and sanitation crises.

 0 comments… add one